Joe Oriolo: Early life

 Oriolo was born in Union City, New Jersey in 1913, the son of Italian immigrants.
-As a child, he drew constantly and dreamed of becoming a cartoon animator.
+He graduated from Union Hill High School and moved to New York City, and enrolled in the Cooper Union.

 Career

 In 1933, at age 20, he went to work for Fleischer Studios as an errand boy, where his talent as a draftsman and his ambitions advanced him to the position of an animator within one year.
 During the late 1930s, he worked on a number of studio shorts, and when the studio moved to Miami in 1938 he went with it.
 There, in addition to the shorts, he worked on both of the studio's feature-length films, Gulliver's Travels and Mr. Bug Goes to Town, as well as the two-reel Raggedy Ann & Raggedy Andy.
 Paramount took over the Fleischer studio in 1942 and reestablished it in New York as Famous Studios.
 Joe Oriolo met Otto Messmer (who was employed with the studio as a storyboard artist from 1944–46) before leaving in 1944.

-In 1939, he and author Seymour Reit created the character of Casper the Friendly Ghost for a children's book.
-Two subsequent books, There's Good Boos To-Night and A Haunting We Will Go followed before Oriolo sold the rights to Famous Studios.
+In 1939, either he or author Seymour Reit created the character of Casper the Friendly Ghost for a children's book; Reit said he came up with the idea on his own and then gave it to Oriolo to illustrate, while Oriolo said that the idea was his and Reit wrote the book under his direction.
+Two subsequent books, There's Good Boos To-Night and A Haunting We Will Go followed before Oriolo sold the rights to Famous Studios for $200.
 Casper went on to become one of the studios' most popular animated series before being sold to Alfred Harvey (whose Harvey Comics began producing Casper comic books in 1952) on July 27, 1958.